diegolrs/Jokenpo-GML/README.md

-# RPG-Jokenpo
+# Jokenpo
-A RPG using Jokenpo in turns
+A micro project to desmonstrate the usage of Game Maker Studio

 ## Ideias
  * ### Sistema de upgrade pelo tempo jogado